hassan-shaheen/Baccarat/README.md

 # Audio Playback Device
 The following repository contains the code I wrote for a playback device as part of a course at UBC.
 This system makes use of the Avalon Memory Mapped inteface and the handshaking protocol.

-NOTE: All the file were initially provided by my instructor, during the course and was only edited by me.
+NOTE: All the file were initially provided by my instructor, during the course and were only edited by me.

 NOTE: The Flash memory was programmed with a section of the "American hero song" using the programmer tool in Quartus.